Y3star/Y3star/README.md

 ### Hi there 👋 , I'm Eduard

-## I'm a work in  QA Automation, QA manual, JS, webdriverIO, cypress, plawright, cucumber
+## I'm a work in  QA Automation, QA manual, JS, WebdriverIO, Cypress, Plawright, Cucumber
 - I like to write code
 - I am constantly learning new things